Connecting your car speakers to an amp

 Some products to help you do it

-Crutchfield offers a 12-foot and a 20-foot 9-wire cable that helps simplify running eight speaker wires plus a remote turn-on lead from your amplifier to the rear of your receiver.
-We also carry a small selection of highly conductive, pure copper speaker wire, available by the foot, that will also work well, if you don't want the 9-wire, all-in-solution used above.
+Our favorite option is the Crutchfield 9-wire cable shown above because it helps simplify running eight speaker wires plus a remote turn-on lead from your amplifier to the rear of your receiver and each set of speaker wires is color coded.
+We also carry a small selection of highly conductive, pure copper speaker wire, available by the foot, that will also work well, if you don't want the 9-wire, all-in-one solution.

 A multi-pack of Posi-Products Car Stereo Connectors could come in handy here, so you can make all the speaker connections without having to solder anything.